Citizens for Democracy - Ciudadanos para la Democracia (CPD)

 The Consulate may be unable to help you as they are very cautious about dealing with the Spanish authorities.
-The current (2011-12) Consul in Mallorca, Paul Abrey, who now has abandoned his diplomatic career, supported by a British Vice Consul, Esteban Mas, who is a Spanish citizen and close to local authroities, who also left his career as a "British" diplomat, were, it would seem, cautious about protecting the interests of British citizens for concerns over upsetting local Spanish authorities.
-Giles Paxman, the British Ambasador in Madrid, who has been trying to improve social support cooperation for British citizens in Spain, may not reply to emails from the public, so your options for assistance are very limited, though the Mallorca Consul will give you a supportive ear and even limited legal advice.
-We wait to see how the new Consul in Mallorca defends British citizens rights.
+The previous (2011-12) Consul in Mallorca, Paul Abrey, who now has abandoned his diplomatic career and returned to Canada, was supported by now ex-British Vice Consul, Esteban Mas, who is a Spanish citizen and lets say "too close" to local authroities.
+He has also "retired" from his career as a "British" diplomat, were, it would seem, he was disinclined to protect the interests of British citizens over upsetting local Spanish authorities.
+Simon Manley, the last British Ambasador in Madrid, had been trying to improve support for British citizens in Spain, nevertheless he usualy ignored emails from the public, so your options for assistance are very limited, though the Mallorca Consul might give you a supportive ear, or refer you to local lawyers who are often less than trustworthy.
+We wait to see how the new Ambasador and Consul in Mallorca defend British citizens rights in 2020!

 Dealing with Lawyers in Mallorca

 Lawyers, like numerous other service providers, are primarily interested in making a good profit, afterall, first and foremost they are in the law business to make money!